 14 June 2018 Counting Agent for Howling Laud at Lewisham East By-election

 Chinners stepped up to the mark and valiently sorted Howling's nominations.
-Originally he had no luck, but the punters in the Catford Constitutional Club embraced our cause so that is where we had our victory party, after which it was a few steps to the Lewisham Civic Suite.
+Originally he had no luck, but the punters in the Catford Constitutional Club embraced our cause so that is where we had our victory party, after which it was a few steps to the Lewisham Civic Suite where the count was held.

 We did well to arrive at the Count shortly after midnight, and not any later, as it was all over by 1am!